jiah29/TWM/README.md

 **Ranking.py**:

 This python scripts contains a maximizing `Rank` function to rank each route based on the result csv returned from `Runner.py`.
-Note that you may manually add other metric to the csv columns if you wish to consider other metrics in the ranking. _(TBC: Future extension of this script allow inputs of multiple csv files with similar format/structure and combining them into one single dataframe for ranking.)_ By default, all metrics have the same weight of 1.
-If you would like to weight metrics differently, you need to manually add a weight row in the last line of the csv result file with the corresponding weight for each metrics, as shown in the sample `Results.csv`.
-The script returns a csv file containing the ranked score for each routes within each metric and overall taking into account all (possibly weighted) metrics.
+Note that you may manually add other metric to the csv columns if you wish to consider other metrics in the ranking.
+By default, all metrics have the same weight of 1.
+If you would like to weight metrics differently, you need to manually add a weight row in the last line of the csv result file with the corresponding weight for each metrics, as shown in the sample `Results.csv`.The script returns a csv file containing the ranked score for each routes within each metric and overall taking into account all (possibly weighted) metrics.
 See `RankedRoutes.csv` for a sample of returned data.

 There is also a helper function `ConvertToMaximizingMetrics` to convert metrics to a maximing metrics.
 The current `Rank` function ranks higher raw score with better rank.
 However, this approach does not work with all metrics, which we might want to minimize.
 In that case, make sure to put the metrics name in the `toConvert` variable in the `ConvertToMaximizingMetrics` function.

 The script takes in 1 argument:
 - Result CSV: the csv file containing the result returned from running `Runner.py`, with an optional manually added weight row.

 It is independent from the other 2 scripts, and hence does not require an active ArcGIS Pro environment to run.
 Read the docstring in the python file for example and detailed usage.

+Note that there are multiple future extensions to this script that may be implemented, time-permitting:
+1. Allow inputs of multiple csv files with similar format/structure and combining them into one single dataframe for ranking.
+2. Automate the process of including custom metrics

 ## Data Sources